bips-hb/bsscomparison/README.txt

     IV.: Generate all plots for the results of Chapter I and II (Semi- synthetic and synthetic settings, different subset sizes and correlation vs dimensionality)
+    (Figures 2-8 & 10 of the paper and Figures 1-27 of the appendix)
     (NOTE: you can run this script without running Chapter I & II but in this case you will need to download the raw results and save them under "./results".
 See below for the links.)